Update browser for a secure Minnesota Orchestra experience

 Principal Bass, Jay Phillips Chair

 Kristen Bruya joined the Minnesota Orchestra as principal bass in February 2015.
 Prior to this, she was the assistant principal bass of the Toronto Symphony Orchestra and was also previously a member of the Nashville Symphony Orchestra.
-She received an undergraduate degree in music from the University of Michigan, did extended studies at the Cincinnati Conservatory of Music, received a master’s of music from Rice University and was a fellow in the New World Symphony in Miami Beach, Florida.
+She received an undergraduate degree in music from the University of Michigan, did extended studies at the Cincinnati Conservatory of Music, received a master’s of music degree from Rice University and was a fellow in the New World Symphony in Miami Beach, Florida.